CartoDB/CartoDB-SQL-API/doc/API.md

 CartoDB uses the database access mechanism for security.
 Every writable connection is verified by an API key.
 If you have the correct API key, you can write-access to the database.
 If you do not have the correct API key, your client is "logged in" as a low privilege user, and you have read-only access to the database (if the database allows you to read).

-SQL injection works by tricking a database user, so that it is only showing you certain parts of the database.
-It tricks the database into writing to things that it shouldn't.
-This happens when the database connection has, perhaps, more privileges than you would freely hand out to your API users.
+SQL injection works by tricking a database user, so that running a query retrieves database wide results, even though the database is protected.

 Because CartoDB enforces roles and access at the database level, the idea of a “SQL injection attack” is not possible with CartoDB.
 Injection is possible, but clients will still run into our security wall at the database level.
 The SQL API already lets you _attempt_ to run any query you want.
 The database will reject your SQL API request if it finds your user/role does not have the requisite permissions.
 In other words, you can ask any question of the database you like; the CartoDB database does not guarantee it will be answered.